|Funding Program:||Investment Road and Rail Program

 The project will also involve the demolition of the existing bridge and the movement of the intersection at Three Mile Road further south.

 The project will increase safety and efficiency for all road users.

 The Australian Government has committed up to $30.4 million towards the project, in partnership with the Queensland Government.

-Construction commenced in July 2016 and is expected to be completed mid 2017, weather permitting.
+Construction commenced in July 2016 and was completed September 2017.

 Disclaimer: The material contained in this site is made available